escanut/WordPress-Deployment-on-AWS/Readme.md

 ## Key Learnings

 **Let's Encrypt Certificate Limitations**
-AWS public DNS names are blocked by Let's Encrypt's certificate issuance policy (implemented late 2025).
+AWS public DNS names are blocked by Let's Encrypt's certificate issuance policy.
 This necessitates either using self-signed certificates for demonstration purposes or configuring a custom domain for production deployments with valid SSL certificates.

 **Security Group Best Practices**
 Using security group IDs as traffic sources (rather than IP addresses) ensures connectivity persists through infrastructure changes such as Elastic IP associations or instance replacements.